gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-02/index.md

 - All the modules under `alarms` now expose a `create_resources` parameter that you can set to `false` to disable the module so it creates no resources.
 This is a workaround for Terraform not supporting `count` or `for_each` on `module`.
-Note that this change is backwards incompatible solely because the `route53-health-check-alarms` module already exposed an identical `enabled` parameter, but for consistency with all our other modules and repos, we've renamed it to `create_resources`.
+Note that this change is backwards incompatible solely because the `route53-health-check-alarms` module already exposed an identical `enabled` parameter, but for consistency with all our other modules and repos, we&apos;ve renamed it to `create_resources`.
 If you were using this `enabled` parameter on the `route53-health-check-alarms` module, please rename it to `create_resources` now.